SkylineCommunications/dataminer-docs-connectors/connector/doc/SpacePath_Communications_STx_Series.md

 ### Configuration

-This page contains parameters used for the **configuration of several device functionalities** (e.g. Device Control Mode, Bus Address and Serial COM and CLI communication options).
+This page contains parameters used for the **configuration of several device functionalities** (e.g. Device Control Mode, Bus Address, and Serial COM and CLI communication options).

 ### Web Interface

 This page displays the web interface of the device.
 Note that the client machine has to be able to access the device, as otherwise it will not be possible to open the web interface.

-## Usage  (2.0.0.X range)
+## Usage (2.0.0.x range)

 ### General